Tauride Palace: Use during the Russian revolution

 Immediately after the February Revolution of 1917, Tauride Palace housed the Russian Provisional Government and the Petrograd Soviet, in opposite wings of the palace.
 (In early March the Provisional Government moved to the Marinsky Palace.)
 The abortive Russian Constituent Assembly held its meetings there in 1918.
 In May 1918 Bolsheviks used the building to hold their 7th Congress, where they first named themselves the Russian Communist Party (Bolsheviks).

 Post-revolutionary uses

 From 1920 to 1991, the Tauride Palace was used for the High Party School.
 Since the 1990s, Tauride Palace has been home to the Interparliamentary Assembly of Member Nations of the Commonwealth of Independent States (IPA CIS).
 On this account, a large glass-covered annex was erected immediately behind the palace, in the Tauride Gardens.

-Convention Hall of the first Russian parliament (pre-revolution).
+Convention Hall of the first Russian parliament, pre-revolution image (modern image).